johnbie/polynomial-solver/README.md

 I would also reduce coupling by preventing the Roots class from calling functions in Polynomial class by creating a separate Factory class that creates the list of Roots.
 This new `PolynomialsFactory` class will also contain some functions from the `Polynomial` class.

 Lastly, I would while also move out the many private classes in the `PolynomialGuiApp` into separate class files.

+## Additional Notes
+While the project accurately fills a use case, it's still a prototype.
+Here are some ways I hope to be able to improve the project:
+ - Improve the string input parser such that it's able to more robustly handle user inputs.
+   - Automatically accept decimals with finite decimal places and convert to fraction.
+ - Accept logs and exponential functions (new function type).
+ - Accept sins and cosines.
+ - Add integration support.